Please watch today’s homily by selecting the video below:

 Yet, the long narrative we read in the Book of Samuel today and tomorrow at Mass offers a darker picture of the famous king– he was a murderer and an adulterer.
 David had Urriah the Hittite, a faithful soldier in his army, killed so that he could have Bathsheba, his wife.
 (2 Samuel 11, 1-17)

 Psalm 51 is the response we make at Mass after listening to the king’s sordid deed.
-Tradition says it’s David’s own response when he realized what he had done.
+Tradition says it’s David’s own response after he realized what he had done.
 The Book of Psalms calls Psalm 51: “A psalm of David when Nathan the prophet came to him after he had gone in to Bathsheba.”

 “Have mercy on me, O God, in your goodness;